dbouwman/ember-fetch-monorepo-bug/README.md

-# Ember-Fetch + Monorepo Bug
+# Ember-Cli 3.5 + Ember-Fetch 6.1.0 + Monorepo Bug

 This is a repro example showing that Ember 3.5 + Ember Fetch 6.1.0 will throw errors during the build, when using a Monorepo.

-We suspect this is related to the use of Rollup within Ember-Fetch.
+We suspect this is related to the use of Rollup within Ember-Fetch as the same error happens w Ember Fetch 5.1.2+ which is where the Rollup integration was added.

 ## Repro Steps
 - clone this repo